GSA/CFO.gov/_pages/initiatives/rfi-rollout-steps.md

        </ul>
 </ul>

-<p class="text-italic">Thank you for your support!
-Making sure the outside-the-beltway providers (e.g., innovative online universities, tech companies) are aware, and interested, is absolutely critical to our success.</p>
+<p class="text-italic"> Making sure the outside-the-beltway providers (e.g., innovative online universities, tech companies) are aware, and interested, is absolutely critical to our success.
+Thank you for your support!</p>

-<h4 name="cap">Social Media Community of Practice</h4>
+<h4 name="cap">Social Media Community of Practice Email Language</h4>
-<p> Hello Social Media Community of Practice,</p>
+<p class="text-italic"> Hello Social Media Community of Practice,</p>
-<p>Yesterday, the Chief Financial Officers Council (CFOC), working with OMB, GSA, and Treasury, anonunced a large-scale Workforce Modernization Initiative!</p> An integral part of the initiative is soliciting RFI responses from top-tier, private sector education and training providers who could potentially team with the CFOC and member agencies to train and upskill the federal financial management workforce in an innovative partnership.</p>
+<p class="text-italic">Yesterday, the Chief Financial Officers Council (CFOC), working with OMB, GSA, and Treasury, anonunced a large-scale Workforce Modernization Initiative!</p>
+<p class="text-italic">An integral part of the initiative is soliciting RFI responses from top-tier, private sector education and training providers who could potentially team with the CFOC and member agencies to train and upskill the federal financial management workforce in an innovative partnership.</p>

-<p>We need your help amplifing the RFI release by liking, sharing, or tweeting the GSA OSC and Performance.gov posts linked below. </p>
+<p class="text-italic">We need your help amplifing the RFI release by liking, sharing, or tweeting the GSA OSC and Performance.gov posts linked below. </p>
       <ul>
      <li class="text-italic">Performance.gov</li>
        <ul>